ryanrestine/HackTheBox_WriteUps/linux_machines/nibbles_notes.md

 So armed with all this knowledge lets try and upload a php-reverse-shell to the image plugin upload, and see if that gets us a shell, as it appears that the upload feature isn't checking for or sanitizing file type, and only allowing images to be loaded.

-I grab a copy of Pentest Monkey's famous php-revers-shell.php from https://pentestmonkey.net/tools/web-shells/php-reverse-shell and make the following changes to the code, pasting in my Ip address for the callback as well as which port I will be listening on:
+I grab a copy of Pentest Monkey's famous php-reverse-shell.php from https://pentestmonkey.net/tools/web-shells/php-reverse-shell and make the following changes to the code, pasting in my Ip address for the callback as well as which port I will be listening on:

 ```php
 // See http://pentestmonkey.net/tools/php-reverse-shell if you get stuck.